timescale/docs/_partials/_create-hypertable-twelvedata-stocks.md

     ```

 <Highlight type="note">
-When you create a hypertable, it is automatically partitioned on the time column
+When you create a $HYPERTABLE, it is automatically partitioned on the time column
 you provide as the second parameter to `create_hypertable()`.
-Also, Timescale
+Also, $COMPANY
 automatically creates an index on the time column.
 However, you'll often filter
 your time-series data on other columns as well.
 Using indexes appropriately helps
 your queries perform better.